aniketbabariya24/myntra/README.md

 # Requirements :

-- User can login and sign up
+- User can log in and sign up
     -Used Bcrypt and Jsonwebtoken
 - User can visit pages
-- User can see products
+- Users can see products
 - User can add products to wishlist
-    - User can view vishlist
+    - User can view wishlist
-    - User add products from wishlist to cart
+    - User adds products from wishlist to cart
-    - User can cancel product
+    - User can cancel a product
-    - User can place order
+    - User can place an order
-    - User can pay amount
+    - User can pay the amount
 - Logout

 <br>